History of Canterbury Region: Kai Huānga feud

-This was the last major event of the 'eat-relation' feud.
+This was the last major event of the Kai Huānga feud.
 Never was a conflict in Canterbury more aptly named, or distinguished by greater confusion, for among the Ngāi Tahu of Canterbury, lines of allegiance had become so involved that strict application of the laws of vengeance, once the first few blows had been struck, gave almost every subdivision of the tribe and almost every family group a reason for attacking or distrusting its neighbours.

-Even after this destruction of the people of Taumutu in the late 1820s, the feud would probably have flared up again, but within a year or two the Canterbury Ngāi Tahu found it necessary to forget internal differences and to face the threat of invasion as Te Rauparaha and his Ngāti Toa struck their first blows against Ngāi Tahu's northern kinsmen in the Kaikoura district.
+Even after this destruction of the people of Taumutu in the late 1820s, the feud would probably have flared up again, but within a year or two the Canterbury Ngāi Tahu found it necessary to forget internal differences and to face the threat of invasion as Te Rauparaha and his Ngāti Toa struck their first blows against Ngāi Tahu's northern kinsmen in the Kaikōura district.

-Attacks from the north
+Attacks by Ngāti Toa

+Expeditions to Kaikōura and Kaiapoi

-By 1827 Te Rauparaha, who in 1822 had led his Ngāti Toa in their remarkable emigration from Kawhia to Waikanae and Kapiti, was beginning to attack the tribes of the northern part of the South Island, his warriors being armed with muskets as well as with Māori weapons.
-It was late in this year, or in 1828, that he took a strong war party by sea to Kaikoura, seeking to avenge himself for the insult put upon him by the Ngāi Tahu chief, Rerewhaka, who had boasted that if Te Rauparaha came to Kaikoura he would rip up his belly with a barracouta tooth.
-Fortune favoured the Ngāti Toa, for the people of Kaikoura were expecting the arrival of a party of Ngāi Tahu from the south, and mistaking the invaders canoes for those of their friends, went out unarmed to welcome them.
+By 1827 Te Rauparaha, who in 1822 had led his Ngāti Toa in their remarkable emigration from Kawhia to Waikanae and Kapiti, was beginning to attack the tribes of the northern part of the South Island, his warriors being armed with muskets as well as Māori weapons.
+Late in 1827, or in 1828, he took a strong war party by sea to Kaikōura, seeking to avenge himself for the insult by the Ngāi Tahu chief Rerewhaka, who boasted that if Te Rauparaha came to Kaikōura he would rip up his belly with a barracouta tooth.
+Fortune favoured the Ngāti Toa, for the people of Kaikōura were expecting the arrival of a party of Ngāi Tahu from the south, and mistaking the invaders canoes for those of their friends, went out unarmed to welcome them.
 The confusion that followed gave the Ngāti Toa an easy victory.
-The three pā of Kaikoura Peninsula were destroyed, and it is estimated that of a total population of nearly 2000, more than half were killed and many others taken as prisoners to Kapiti.
+The three pā of Kaikōura Peninsula were destroyed, and it is estimated that of a total population of nearly 2000, more than half were killed and many others taken as prisoners to Kapiti.
+The remnants of the Kaikōura Ngāi Tahu retreated to the back country, or to pā further south along the coast.
+The most important of these places of refuge was Omihi Pa, north of the Oaro River.

-The remnants of the Kaikoura Ngāi Tahu retreated to the back country, or to the pā along the coast further south.
-The most important of these places of refuge was the Omihi Pa, north of the Oaro River.
-In 1829, however, Te Rauparaha returned to the attack.
-He landed at Kaikoura, but the inhabitants had fled at his approach.
-He then went further down the coast and attacked and destroyed the pā at Omihi, the reason given for this attack being that the people of Omihi were sheltering the chief Kekerengu, who had taken refuge in the Kaikoura district after being discovered in an affair with one of the wives of Te Rangihaeata, Te Rauparaha's nephew and chief lieutenant.
+In 1829, Te Rauparaha returned to the attack.
+He landed at Kaikōura, but the inhabitants had fled at his approach.
+He then continued down the coast and attacked and destroyed the pā at Omihi, the reason given being that the people of Omihi were sheltering the chief Kekerengu, who had taken refuge in the Kaikōura district after being discovered in an affair with one of the wives of Te Rangihaeata, Te Rauparaha's nephew and chief lieutenant.
 The pā was destroyed and most of its people were killed.
 Kekerengu escaped.